Harvey Weinstein Has Been Expelled From The Academy Of Motion Picture Arts & Sciences

-Disgraced movie mogul Harvey Weinstein's membership of the Academy of Motion Picture Arts and Sciences has been revoked by its board.
+Disgraced movie mogul Harvey Weinstein's membership in the Academy of Motion Picture Arts and Sciences has been revoked by its board.

 In a brief statement, the Academy said it sends a message that "sexually predatory behavior" in the film industry is over.